Updated May 2022, So, What Fun things are there to do in Tucson when it is Hot Hot in the Summer? Read on.

 This is a beautiful, cool forested area with a year ’round stream and amazing plant & wildlife diversity, including 15 species of hummingbirds and dozens of other bird species, such as the rare elegant trogon.
 Here you will also find bears, deer, and other wild critters.
 Bring your camera.

-We have been in Tucson for a decade now, and only recently did we venture to the International Wildlife Museum.
+We have been in Tucson for more than a decade now, and only recently did we venture to the International Wildlife Museum.
 We had affectionately called it the “Dead Animal Museum” for years, with the knowledge that every animal in this museum was dead and/or stuffed.
 (Taxidermied).
-These stuffed animals have been donated for 25 years and some are over 100 years old.
+These stuffed animals were donated more than 25 years ago and some are over 100 years old.

 Anyway, We were hot one Sunday, and not willing to venture very far, so VOILA..
 There we went.

 1. Bring your own food.
 They have a great lunchroom but no real food to speak of.

 2. There are live animals there, besides humans.
 I think they are giant hissing cockroaches and a tarantula.

 3. It is VERY cool inside and you can easily spend 3 hours there taking in all the exhibits, which are, by the way, artfully done as well as educational for the kids.